 viteFinal receives a

-config object with the default builder configuration and returns the updated configuration with the defined alias.
+config object with the default builder configuration and returns the updated configuration.

 You can also override the builder's configuration based on the environment.
 For instance, if you need to provide a custom configuration for development purposes and another for production, you can extend the default configuration as follows: